litchipi/blog/posts/infosec/copyit_until_you_make_it.md

 totally satisfies us.
 Personally:
 - I think *Burp* is too much click-based, and I'd prefer having a CLI/TUI interface.
-- I dislike *metasploit*, I think most of it is sugar, the real usefull tool being `msfvenom` only.
+- I dislike *metasploit*, I think most of it is sugar, the real useful tool being `msfvenom` only.
 - I think *sqlmap* is generating a ton of traffic and hits way too hard the target.